Everything you need to know about this crucial part of your CV

 Is volunteering professional experience?

-You can definitely count volunteering as professional experience on your CV – a role doesn't need to be paid for you to acquire valuable skills.
+You can definitely count volunteering as professional experience on your CV; a role doesn't need to be paid for you to acquire valuable skills.
 Depending on where you're at in your career, you may choose to give your voluntary experience more or less prominence.
 For example, a teenager may need to write a CV where volunteering comprises the bulk of their experience, but a senior executive may give it just one line – or even not mention it at all.
 The weight you give to volunteering depends on how relevant it is to your next steps, so it will vary from CV to CV.

-Professional experience examples
+Professional experience on your CV: examples

 London University